Nakayama automorphisms of double Ore extensions of Koszul regular algebras: Introduction

 \section{Introduction}

+Nakayama automorphisms play an important role in noncommutative algebraic geometry especially in noncommutative invariant theory \cite{CWZ14, LMZ14, RRZ14}.
 Let $A$ be a Koszul Artin-Schelter regular algebra with Nakayama automorphism $\nu$ in the sense of \cite{BZ08}.
-In \cite{HVZ13}, the authors proved that the skew polynomial extension $A[t; \nu]$ is Calabi-Yau.
-Similar results have been proved in \cite{BOZZ13, GK13, GYZ14, RRZ13, LWW12}.
-In this note, we first study the Calabi-Yau property of a certain double Ore extension $A_P[y_1, y_2; \sigma]$ of $A$; the general notion of a double Ore extension was introduced by Zhang and Zhang in \cite{ZZ08}.
-We then apply the method to study the Calabi-Yau property of a skew Laurent extension $A[t^{\pm 1}; \theta]$, where $\theta\in \Aut(A)$, and $A[y_1^{\pm 1}, y_2^{\pm 1}; \sigma]$ with $\sigma$ a diagonal type.
-Our first main result reads as follows.
+The Nakayama automorphism and Calabi-Yau property of Ore extensions and of skew polynomial extensions were studied in \cite{LWW12, BOZZ13, HVZ13, GK14, GYZ14, RRZ14}.
+In this paper, we compute the Nakayama automorphisms of certain double Ore extension $A_P[y_1, y_2; \sigma]$ of $A$; the general notion of a double Ore extension was introduced by Zhang and Zhang in \cite{ZZ08}.
+Then we study the Calabi-Yau property of $A_P[y_1, y_2; \sigma]$, a skew Laurent extension $A[t^{\pm 1}; \theta]$, where $\theta\in \GrAut(A)$, and $A[y_1^{\pm 1}, y_2^{\pm 1}; \sigma]$ with $\sigma$ a diagonal type.

-{\bf Theorem 1.}(Theorem \ref{nakab}) \emph{ A so-called trimmed double Ore extension $A_P[y_1, y_2; \sigma]$ of a Koszul Artin-Schelter regular algebra $A$ is Calabi-Yau if and only if $\det_r\sigma=\nu$ and a homological determinant type condition is satisfied.
-Here, $\det_r\sigma$ is an algebra automorphism induced by $\sigma$.}
+It is well-known that a graded Ore extension of a Koszul algebra is also Koszul (see \cite[Corollary 1.3]{Ph12} for example).
+For a Koszul Artin-Schelter regular algebra, Van den Bergh proposed an effective method to compute the Nakayama automorphism through the Yoneda Ext algebra (see Proposition \ref{criteria} or \cite[Theorem 9.2]{VdB97}).
+Inspired by these two facts, we first show the following:

+{\bf Theorem 1.} (Theorem \ref{koszulity}) \emph{ Let $A$ be a Koszul algebra and $B=A_P[y_1, y_2; \sigma]$ be a trimmed double Ore extension of $A$.
+Then, $B$ is a Koszul algebra.}

+By describing the Yoneda Ext algebra, we are able to compute the Nakayama automorphism of a trimmed double Ore extension of a Koszul Artin-Schelter regular algebra.